Approved by Council: September 2008

 - sexual relations with a patient, and/or

-- Even after the one or five year time period has passed, it may still be inappropriate for a physician to engage in sexual relations with a former patient.11 Prior to engaging in sexual relations with a former patient, a physician mustconsider the following factors:
+- Even after the one year time period has passed, it may be inappropriate and/or professional misconduct for a physician to engage in sexual relations with a former patient.9 Prior to engaging in sexual relations with a former patient, a physician must consider the following factors:

 - the length and intensity of the former professional relationship,